XeroOl/hyde/docs/locals.md

 ---
 layout: doc
-title: 4.1 - Local Variables
+title: Local Variables
 section: 4
+subsection: 1
 incomplete: true
 ---
 If you find yourself typing the same value over and over, ...